isdb/node-nosql-stream/README.md

 # AbstractIterator

-You must implement the AbstractIterator if you wanna the database supports the streamable ability.
+You must implement the AbstractIterator if you wanna the database supports the ReadStreamable ability.

 * AbstractIterator(db[, options])